OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 **7. 2 Effective Firewall Management**

-Following these best practices and conducting regular maintenance work can make the life of a system administrator less stressful and help better protect your network.
+Following these best practices [^firewall_management] and conducting regular maintenance work can make the life of a system administrator less stressful and help better protect your network.

 - Conduct daily maintenance tasks: As stated above under “Monitor, Measure & Record”, review traffic logs & check for any alerts.